What is Colorado known for?

 Colorado is known for its fourteeners — that is, peaks that are taller than 14,000 feet.
 Colorado is famous for having more than 50 fourteener peaks!

 Boasting numerous hiking trails, it is perfect to soak in the beauty of terrains that Colorado gifts to its visitors.
-Some of the famous peaks include Mount Elbert, Pikes Peak, Quandary Peak, and Longs Peak, which is located within the Rocky Mountain National Park.
+Some of the famous peaks include Mount Elbert, Pikes Peak, Quandary Peak, and Longs Peak, which are located within the Rocky Mountain National Park.

 10. Pikes Peak and Cog Railway